sherry-lxy/indoor_localization/README.md

 # Accurate Indoor Localization Using Multi-View Image Distance

+This paper has won the best student paper award in IEVC 2021.

-Due to the increasing complexity of indoor facilities such as shopping malls and train stations, there is a need for a technology that can find the current location of a user using a smartphone or other devices, even in indoor areas where GPS signals cannot be received.
+**Abstract**: Due to the increasing complexity of indoor facilities such as shopping malls and train stations, there is a need for a technology that can find the current location of a user using a smartphone or other devices, even in indoor areas where GPS signals cannot be received.
 Indoor localization methods based on image recognition have been proposed as solutions.